 (2) Tourism-related contracts and event contracts

 If you have entered into an event contract (eg. for hosting your wedding) or tourism-related contract, you may have paid a deposit to secure a venue and timeslot.
-However, the event for which you booked the venues may have to been cancelled/postponed due to the halt in tourist arrivals and/or the Circuit Breaker measures in place, and you are thus unable to
+However, the event for which you booked the venues may have to been canceled/postponed due to the halt in tourist arrivals and/or the Circuit Breaker measures in place, and you are thus unable to

 perform your remaining obligations.
 In such an event, any deposit that you have paid cannot be forfeited by the other party (usually hotels/restaurant upon you duly serving the Notification of Relief (NOR) on them, unless the NOR is subsequently withdrawn or an assessor determines that the forfeiture of the deposit is appropriate in the circumstances of your case.
 If the deposit has already been forfeited prior to the service of the NOR, the other party would be required to restore the deposit as soon as practicable.